 AccuFusion RNA Lung Cancer Panel for next-generation sequencing enables detection of 280 gene fusions associated with non-small cell lung cancer.
-Fusion genes are associated with ALK, CIT, EML4, FGFR1, MBIP, MET, NRG1, NTRK1, NTRK3, PDGFRA, RET, ROS1, TACC3.
+Fusion genes are associated with ALK, CIT, EML4, FGFR1, MBIP, NRG1, NTRK1, NTRK3, PDGFRA, RET, ROS1, TACC3.
 In contrast to the OmniFusionTM panels, AccuFusion workflow is for targeted and focused detection of known fusion partners.
 The AccuFusion dual-primer based amplification technology uses expertly designed and target specific primers to generate libraries without fragmentation of the input material.
 Compared to other methods such as qPCR, FISH, or Sanger sequencing, Paragon Genomics targeted fusion sequencing method allows robust multiplexed detection of variants using minimum sample input and a simple workflow (Figure 1).

 The chemistry allows sensitive detection of rare variants with using as little as 10ng RNA input.
 The panel was also designed to be compatible with degraded FFPE samples for improved performance, even under less than ideal sample conditions.

 Learn more about the technology on our Fusion Technology page.

 - Targeted identification of RNA fusions associated with lung cancer

 Interrogate ~280 known RNA fusions using a target specific dual-primer multiplex PCR method.

 Generate sequencing-ready libraries in just 6 hours using a rapid, four-step protocol from extracted RNA to sequence ready libraries.